 “Sometimes beauty transcends reason.
 Form does not always relate to function, though in this case it is a marriage.
 Elf is a Norwegian Faering, or at least Iain’s interpretation.
 This is a functional, seaworthy incredibly beautiful small ship.
 It is also one of the most ancient hull forms.
 Seeing her for the first time reminded me of the Sutton Hoo boat in Greenwich, thousands and thousands of years old.
 And all lapped planks and sewn together.”

-Our faering should be ready for sale by Spring 2019.
+Our faering should be ready for sale by Fall 2019.